🎈 Up Big Today: Find today's biggest gainers with our free screenerTry Stock Screener

 -

-By Nupur Anand and Michel Rose
+By Nupur Anand, Michel Rose

-NEW YORK/PARIS (Reuters) - French President Emmanuel Macron has given top U.S. financiers a candid assessment of his country's financial woes, flagging the potential for looming tax increases, sources said this week, in an effort to tamp down concerns over France's gaping deficit.
+NEW YORK/PARIS (Reuters) -French President Emmanuel Macron has given top U.S. financiers a candid assessment of his country's financial woes, flagging the potential for looming tax increases, sources said this week, in an effort to tamp down concerns over France's gaping deficit.

 Macron, a former investment banker, met with more than a dozen Wall Street executives in New York during the U.N.
 General Assembly late last month, aiming to reassure them about France's deteriorating fiscal outlook, according to three people who heard Macron speak.